rikidas/go-alert-service/Readme.md

 ## Recomendations
 Before using it with a Gmail account, configure the account to use Gmail's SMTP.

-Also, make sure port 587 is open.
+Also, make sure port 587 is open on your machine.
+(Some cloud providers block it to prevent SPAM).